 - Bedrest (Home or Hospital), usually left side lying

 - Medications to stop labor (Magnesium sulfate, brethine, terbutaline, etc.)

-- Medication to help prevent infection (More likely if your membranes have ruptured or if the contractions are caused by infection)
+- Medication to help prevent infection (More likely if your water has broken or if the contractions are caused by infection)

 - Evaluation of your baby (Biophysical profile, non-stress or stress tests, amniotic fluid volume index (AFI), ultrasound, etc.)